scrapy/scrapy/docs/topics/firebug.rst

-With the help of Firebug, we'll take a look at some page containing links to websites (say http://directory.google.com/Top/Arts/Awards/) and find out how we can extract those links using :ref:`XPath selectors <topics-selectors>`.
+With the help of Firebug, we'll take a look at some page containing links to websites (say http://directory.google.com/Top/Arts/Awards/) and find out how we can extract those links using :ref:`Selectors <topics-selectors>`.
 We'll also use the :ref:`Scrapy shell <topics-shell>` to test those XPath's and make sure they work as we expect.